Leaving presentation mode.

 [student@workstation ~]$

-To log out of a remote system when using Secure Shell, simply type exit or press Ctrl+D in the GNOME Terminal.
-This closes the SSH session and returns you to your local machine's command prompt.
-Always remember to log out properly to help maintain system security and free up resources on the remote host.
+To properly disconnect from a remote system, simply type exit or press Ctrl+D in your terminal.
+This closes your SSH session cleanly and returns you to your local machine's command prompt.
+Always remember to log out properly rather than just closing the terminal window - this helps maintain security and frees up resources on the remote server.
+Think of it like hanging up a phone call rather than just walking away from the phone.

 The Lab Environment